30 Things to Do at Disney World Resorts

 29. Hit the gift shops

 You don’t have to visit the Disney parks or even stay at a Disney resort to purchase some souvenirs.
-Disney has plenty of merchandise that can only be purchased online, including many of the gift shops at the resorts.
+Disney has plenty of merchandise that can only be purchased online, including many gift shops at the resorts.

 No matter what kind of souvenirs you’re looking for, you’ll be able to find them at the Disney Resorts or Disney Springs!